kamsec/SIDH/README.txt

 server cannot choose params_name because the choice of the parameters set is decided by the client.

-Port which server uses, can be set in function call: server = await asyncio.start_server(handle_client, '192.168.0.107', 1234)
+Port which server uses, can be set as a constant:
+PORT = 1234

 sidh_isogeny_benchmark.py in main function have variables:
 	max_range_1 = 11  # :int: --- range of checked q_cost values, in choosing optimal strategy for isogeny computation
 	max_range_2 = 3   # :int: --- amount of sidh executions with chosen strategy